umbraco/UmbracoDocs/14/umbraco-cms/reference/templating/mvc/views.md

 All Umbraco views inherit from `Umbraco.Cms.Web.Common.Views.UmbracoViewPage<ContentModels.NameOfYourDocType>` along with the using statement `@using ContentModels = Umbraco.Cms.Web.Common.PublishedModels;`.
 This exposes many properties that are available in razor.
 The properties on the Document Type can be accessed in a number of ways:

 * @Model (of type `Umbraco.Web.Mvc.ContentModel`) -> the model for the view which contains the standard list of IPublishedContent properties but also gives you access to the typed current page (of type whatever type you have added in the angled brackets).
-* @Umbraco (of type `UmbracoHelper`) -> contains many helpful methods, from rendering macros and fields to retrieving content based on an Id and tons of other helpful methods.
+* @Umbraco (of type `UmbracoHelper`) -> contains many helpful methods, from rendering fields to retrieving content based on an Id and tons of other helpful methods.
 [See UmbracoHelper Documentation](../../querying/umbracohelper.md)
 * @Html (of type `HtmlHelper`) -> the same HtmlHelper you know and love from Microsoft but we've added a bunch of handy extension methods like @Html.BeginUmbracoForm
 * @UmbracoContext (of type `Umbraco.Cms.Web.Common.UmbracoContext`)